 Welcome to Playing with Polygons, PwP, a website that I am using to organize materials for an interactive book I am writing based upon a series of interrelated Excel files.
-These files use the vertices of regular polygons to frame each image and are controlled by Up/Down 🞁/🞃 Scroll Arrows and Click-Boxes ☑ so users need not be familiar with Excel to play with the files.
+These files use the vertices of regular polygons (obtained by connecting successive points that are equally spaced around a circle) to frame each image and are controlled by Up/Down 🞁/🞃 Scroll Arrows and Click-Boxes ☑ so users need not be familiar with Excel to play with the files.
 By playing with the arrows and watching what happens, even very young users begin to see patterns … that is, they begin to make connections between numbers and images.

 There are multiple audiences for PwP.
 One could consider PwP a book of recreational mathematics, not mathematical research or a mathematics textbook.
 It is certainly useful for those interested in mathematics education.
 But it would also be helpful in bridging the gap between mathematics and art.
 Although mathematics and art teachers in K-12 could certainly incorporate these materials into their classroom, they were initially developed for independent exploration outside the classroom.
 The idea was to create materials that were easy enough to use that students would want to explore each model and create their own patterns by manipulating the parameters of each model.